MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ## Rule ordering

-The **Rules** page shows a list of the published rules that are configured for the assessment.
+The **Rules** tab shows a list of the published rules that are configured for the assessment.
 The order that the rules are listed in affects the order that they are evaluated in.
 To reorder the rules, simply drag and drop the rule in its desired position, and click **Save**.

 An event is evaluated against each rule condition, in order, until a condition returns **True**.
 Each of the clauses in the selected rule are then evaluated.
 If one of these clauses returns a decision, no further rules are evaluated.
 If none of these clauses return a decision, then either the transaction will by default be approved, or the next published rule with a matching condition will be evaluated.
 This behavior is dependent on what is selected as the [rule evaluation behavior](rules.md#rule-evaluation-behavior) in **Rules settings**.